hunaincoder/Error-Search-Script/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests.
+Please feel free to fix the repository and submit pull requests.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify or expand on this as needed!